-Component Description Image Key dimensions Inter-array cabling 3 core 33kV armoured fibre optic submarine cable consisting of: 42 No. Type 1 (indicatively 630mm2 cores); 48 No. Type 2 (indicatively 400mm2 cores).
-Up to 170 - 190km in total length
+Component Description Image Key dimensions Inter-array cabling 3 core 33kV armoured submarine power cable consisting of: Approximately 140km in total length 28 No. Type 1 (indicatively 630mm2 cores); Winner Community • 63 No. Type 2 (indicatively 300mm2 cores).

-- 5.4.3 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application. - 5.4.4 Further details of cable specification, burial risk assessment and installation of the inter-array cables will be provided for approval in the CaP (and for the export cables in the OfTW CaP).
+5.5.3 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application.

+5.5.4 Further details of cable specification, burial risk assessment and installation of the inter-array cables are provided in the approved CaP (and for the export cables in the OfTW CaP).

-5.4.5 Inter-array cables will be delivered to site direct from the point of manufacture by sea transport.
+5.5.5 Inter-array cables will be delivered to site direct from the point of manufacture by sea transport.

-- 5.4.6 An indicative inter-array cable installation sequence for all cables is presented in Figure 5.13 below, including current indicative, approximate durations for the completion of each operation.
-Greater detail on each of the stages in the installation process (IAC1 IAC4) is then provided in the subsequent sections.
-Total duration for the installation of all of the inter-array cables is estimated to be circa 365 days excluding any weather delays. - 5.4.7 Further detail on the cable installation process will be provided for approval in the CaP.
+- 5.5.6 An indicative inter-array cable installation sequence for all cables is presented in Figure 5.12 below, including current indicative, approximate durations for the completion of each operation.
+Greater detail on each of the stages in the installation process (IAC1 IAC5) is then provided in the subsequent sections.
+Total duration for the installation of all of the inter-array cables is estimated to be circa 365 days excluding any weather delays. - 5.5.7 Further detail on the cable installation process is provided in the approved CaP.